 WHAT WE WANTED

-As we looked at the options, it became clear that what we wanted was a venue that could not only hold the ceremony and reception, but also house all 16 of our guests on the property.
-With such a small wedding, the idea of having to arrange transportation and multiple venues seemed silly.
+As we looked at the options, it became clear that what we wanted was a venue that could not only hold the ceremony and reception, but also house all 16 members of our family on the property.
+With such a small wedding, the idea of having to arrange multiple venues seemed silly.
 We also didn’t want to deal with finding a caterer, so a venue with the ability to do a multi-course, delicious dinner was essential.

 WHERE WE LOOKED

 After lots of research, we decided to look at two venues.
 The first was Clifton Inn, a historic inn close to Charlottesville.
 We absolutely loved it – it could fit all our guests on the property, has a beautifully furnished living room perfect for cocktails and after dinner drinks, a wine cellar for an intimate, cozy dinner, and gorgeous grounds for a ceremony and pictures.
 We were ready to book until we went back for dinner that evening.
 The food was lukewarm and underwhelming, and after we went through the Yelp reviews it seems that we’re not the only ones feeling this way.
 Given that our wedding is a dinner party, no band or dancing, the food needs to be on point.
 Plus, a pile of mouse droppings next to our table at dinner wasn’t exactly appetizing (it’s an old farmhouse, it happens, but…still).
 We just couldn’t commit to chancing it.